mikefeixu/RNA-Seq/README.md

 b.
 Run deseq2Tophat.R

 3. Data Visualization \
 a.
-Run BubblePlotGoTerm.R if GO_selected.xlsx is exported from DAVID
+Run BubblePlotGoTerm.R if GO.csv is downloaded and selected from DAVID